 Comparative Negligence Theories and How They Work

-If the jury agrees that damages are worth $100,000, Abby would only be able to recover $70,000 (or $100,000 reduced by 30 percent caused by her own negligence).
-If, conversely, Abby's negligence were found to have contributed 70 percent to the accident, she could only recover $30,000 for the 30 percent fault for which Brian was responsible.
+If the jury agrees that damages for her injuries are worth $100,000, Abby would only be able to recover $70,000 ($100,000 reduced by the 30% caused by her own negligence).
+If Abby's negligence was found to be 70% instead, she could only recover $30,000 for the 30% fault for which Brian was responsible.

 Pure Contributory Negligence

 In states that recognize the pure contributory negligence rule, injured parties may not collect damages if they are as little as one percent to blame for the incident.
 Only four states follow this legal rule:

 Pure Comparative Fault